happypeter/gitbeijing/unix-terminal/part1.md

 # QUIZ

-Q: What are terminal, console, tty?
+Q: What is terminal? console? tty?
 Are they the same thing?